mlin6436/book-notes/getting-to-yes/README.md

     - Dovetail differing interests: different beliefs, values placed on time, forecast, risk
       - Ask for their preferences
   - Make their decision easy
-    -

 ### Chapter 5 - Insist on Using Objective CRITERIA

-- Try to reach a result based on standards independent of will
+- Developing objective criteria
+  - Fair standards
+  - Fair procedures
+- Negotiating with objective criteria
+  - Frame each issue as a joint search for objective criteria.
-- Reason and be open to reasons; yield to principle, not pressure
+  - Reason and be open to reason as to which standards are most appropriate and how they should be applied.
+  - Never yield to pressure, only to principle.

 ## 📝 Notes